 When the news was made public, this led to further accusations about Jones which she continued to forcefully deny.
 It wasn’t until 2007 when she publicly admitted to taking steroids and lying to federal agents.
 Jones was stripped of her Sydney Olympics medals and retired from the sport.

 Carmelita Jeter is a retired American sprinter and holds the title of third fastest female runner ever in the 100 metres.

-She has three Olympic medals and seven World Championships ones, three of which are gold and as of 2021, she holds three of the top ten times ever run.
+She has three Olympic medals and seven World Championships ones, three of which are gold and as of 2023, she holds 9th place in the top ten times ever run.
 Jeter’s fastest run came at the 2009 IAAF World Athletics Final with a time of 10.67 seconds.

 At the time, it was the fastest run in twelve years, only surpassed by Marion Jones and Florence Griffith Joyner.
 It was the fastest Jeter had run at that point, beating her personal best by 0.16 seconds.